emustudio/emustudio.github.io/_documentation/user/_doc/ssem/as-ssem.md

 # Assembler "as-ssem"

-Assembler "as-ssem" is a simple language which compiles SSEM instructions into binary output and SSEM memory.
+Assembler "as-ssem" is a simple language that compiles SSEM instructions into binary output and SSEM memory.
-Source code has `.ssem` file extension, and binary form has `.bin` file extension.
+Source code has `.ssem` file extension, and binary form has a `.bin` file extension.

 The instructions table follows (modified from [Wikipedia][programming]{:target="_blank"}):